jennyjiyun/Data-Portfolio/README.md

 # Data-Portfolio

-- Restaurant Simulation (Python): a system that keeps track of a restaurant's status for every certain time period.
+1) Restaurant Simulation (Python): Using object-oriented programming (OOP), develop a system that keeps track of a restaurant's status for every certain time period.
   - Once a diner comes in, the system welcomes the diner.
   - Once a diner is seataed, the system shows a diner four different categories of menu items.
 The diner can choose any menu item from each category (Drink, Appetizer, Entree, Dessert).
   - Once a diner finshes eating, the system automatically calculates the cost of the meal for each diner based on their order.